olivernybo/modern-red/README.md

-# Modern Ant
+# Modern Red

-Modern Ant is a modernized version of the classic theme Ant, but combined with the new and great Dark Modern theme.
+Modern Red is a custom theme based on Dark Modern.
+It is a dark theme with red accents.